 Sunday morning breakfast is grab n go; breakfast sandwiches, pastries, energy bars, fruit and yogurt.

 With limited restaurants and markets in the surrounding area there will be food available for purchase on site during the day.

-Registration will be opening soon, just as soon as we resolve a few minor technical issues.
-There is a good chance registration will open first to Giants who have renewed their membership (or simply joined) for 2021.
+Registration is now open for Giants who have renewed their membership (or simply joined) for 2021.
 To do so is only ten bucks, takes but a minute and you get a nifty sticker.
 Join the GS Giants!

 Is there a cap on registration?

 Yes.
 By contract with the site we are limited to 300.
-Last year’s GO BIG rally did sell out and we expect this one will too.
+2019’s GO BIG rally did sell out and we expect this one will too.

 Do you have an aerial photo of the camping area?

 Yes we do!
 North is up.
 To the left of the driveway is tents and bikes only, to the right is vehicle camping.
 There is some great tent camping by the pond as well which is down a slight hill.

 Registration is open for members in good standing at the cost of $190.

 If you changed your mind, we will refund your ticket in full (minus the bank transaction fee).
 NO REFUNDS WILL BE AVAILABLE AFTER JUNE 14, 2021!